Frequently Asked Questions

-Do you offer Annual Passes to Diggerland USA?
+Do you offer Memberships or Annual Passes?

 Yes, we do!
-Learn more about group savings, camp rates, and e-consignment option on our Group Sales page.
+Learn more about group savings, camp rates, and e-consignment option on our group sales page.

 How long are online tickets valid? / What happens if the park closes due to weather?

-In the event that the park does not open that day, or opens but closes prior to 1:00 p.m. that day due to inclement weather, your online tickets will be honored for admission on another visit to the park within 6 months from the date of purchase.
+In the event that the park does not open that day, or opens but closes prior to 1:00 p.m. that day due to inclement weather, your online tickets will be honored for admission on another visit to the park within six months from the date of purchase.
 Your rescheduled visit is subject to availability.
 We recommend you call in advance of your rescheduled visit to check availability.

 Are tickets refundable?